illixion/vscode-vibrancy-continued/README.md

 ### VSCode window cannot be resized/moved/maximized after enabling Vibrancy

-Please see [Important notice for Windows users](#️-important-notice-for-windows-1011-users) at the top of the description.
+Please see [Windows 10/11 notes](#-windows-1011-notes) at the top of the description.

 ### Effect doesn't work, but there are no errors